Talk to your professors.

 Alexi's comments are drawn from his expeirence as an Undergraduate Student Associate with the Searle Center for Advancing Learning and Teaching.

-As a member of the Searle Undergraduate Learning and Teaching Committee this past academic year, I set out to identify the best methods of student assessment (e.g., tests, quizzes, homework, etc.) in large courses (meaning courses of 60 or more students).
+As a Student Associate, I set out to identify the best methods of student assessment (tests, quizzes, homework, etc.) in large courses (meaning courses of 60 or more students).
 For the project, I spoke with seven faculty members – five from Weinberg, one from the School of Communication, and one from McCormick – about how they design assessments in the large courses they teach.
 From my interviews, I drew several insights that I believe all undergraduates can use to improve their experiences in large courses, especially in regards to assessment.